 The differences between OFPFC\MODIFY and OFPFC\MODIFY\STRICT, and between OFPFC\DELETE and OFPFC\DELETE\STRICT are explained in Section 6.4.
+An OpenFlow switch is required to implement all commands defined above.

 The idle\timeout and hard\timeout fields control how quickly flow entries expire (see 6.5).
 When a flow entry is inserted in a table, its idle\timeout and hard\timeout fields are set with the values from the message.
-When a flow entry is modified (OFPFC\MODIFY or OFPFC\MODIFY\STRICT messages), the idle\timeout and hard\timeout fields are ignored.
+When a flow entry is modified (OFFFC\MODIFY or OFFFC\MODIFY\STRICT messages), the idle\timeout and hard\timeout fields are ignored.

 The flow entry timeout values are used by the switch flow expiry mechanism.
 If the idle\timeout is set and the hard\timeout is zero, the entry must expire after idle\timeout seconds with no received traffic.
 If the idle\timeout is zero and the hard\timeout is set, the entry must expire in hard\timeout seconds regardless of whether or not packets are hitting the entry.
 If both idle\timeout and hard\timeout are set, the flow entry will timeout after idle\timeout seconds with no traffic, or hard\timeout seconds, whichever comes first.
 If both idle\timeout and hard\timeout are zero, the entry is considered permanent and will never time out.
 It can still be removed with a flow\mod message of type OFPFC\DELETE.
-The accuracy of the flow expiry process is not defined by the specification and is switch implementation dependant.
+The accuracy of the flow expiry process is not defined by the specification and is switch implementation dependent.

 The priority field indicates the priority of the flow entry within the specified flow table.
 Higher numbers indicate higher priorities when matching packets (see 5.3).
 This field is used only for OFPFC\ADD messages when matching and adding flow entries, and for OFPFC\MODIFY\STRICT or OFPFC\DELETE\STRICT messages when matching flow entries.
-This field is not used for OFPFC\MODIFY or OFPFC\DELETE (non-strict) messages.
+This field is not used for OFPFC\MODIFY or OFPFC DELETE (non-strict) messages.